 Stock Ownership Requirements.
-Our stock ownership requirements require each officer to own an amount of our common stock having a value equal to a multiple of the officer's base salary.
+Each officer is required to own an amount of our common stock having a value equal to a multiple of the officer's base salary.
 The multiple ranges from one to five times base salary, depending upon the position of the officer, with a higher requirement for more senior officers.
 The Committee believes these requirements further align the interests of officers with the interests of our shareholders by ensuring our officers have a significant long-term stake in the Company and are subject to the risks of equity ownership.
 At the same time, the Committee believes these requirements balance the personal needs of officers to be able to diversify personal assets and investments.
 We determine whether the requirements have been met using our closing stock price on the last trading day of the immediately preceding calendar year.
-We expect officers to achieve the applicable ownership requirement, which counts unvested time-based restricted share units, within five years of their appointment to an officer position.
+We expect officers to achieve the applicable ownership requirement, which includes unvested time-based restricted share units but excludes unvested performance-based restricted share units, within five years of their appointment to an officer position.